 Luckily, you can easily swap them out for dried herbs using a 1:3 ratio.

-Dried herbs are much more concentrated than fresh so be sure to decrease the amount by 1/3!
+Dried herbs are much more concentrated than fresh so be sure to use 1/3 the amount!

 - Fresh herbs: swap out dried herbs using a 1:3 ratio

-For example, if you need fresh basil for a recipe, use 1/3 of the amount listed when swapping out dried basil instead.
+For example, if a recipe calls for fresh basil, use one third of the amount listed when swapping out dried basil instead.